-Once certified, the equipment is marked by the 'EX' symbol to identify it as such, making it easier for you to identify products fit for its intended purpose and that adequate information is supplied to ensure its safe use.
+Once certified, the equipment is marked by the 'EX' symbol to identify it as such, making it easier for you to identify products fit for their intended purpose and that adequate information is supplied to ensure its safe use.

-Parker offers many components suitable for use in ATEX environments, such as cylinders (including rodless types), valves, filters/absorbers, air motors, logic controllers, push buttons, solenoids, coils, limit switches, and sensors.
+Parker offers many components suitable for use in ATEX environments, such as cylinders (including rodless types), valves, filters/absorbers, air motors, logic controllers, pushbuttons, solenoids, coils, limit switches, and sensors.
 Download our catalogue to find out more.

 Know Your Pneumatics: Safety & Understanding Rod Locking Cylinders